rook/rook/Documentation/ceph-backup.md

 ---
-title: Back Up
+title: Backup
-weight: 2200
+weight: 11250
 indent: true
 ---

-# Back Up
+# Velero Backup

-Back Up of Ceph helps you recover your data when a disaster occurs.
+A backup of Ceph helps you recover your data when a disaster occurs.

 ## Requirements